This page is referenced by:

 Forum Discussion Instructions

-Each week, everyone is expected to contribute to the discussion.
-Remember that you have a limited time to complete your discussion contribution in the week’s “Forum”.
+Each week, everyone is expected to contribute to the discussion in their Forum.
+Remember that you have a limited time to complete your discussion contribution in the week’s Forum.
 If you do not post within the time allotted, you will not get credit for that week.
-Unless otherwise noted, each week’s Forum will open on Wednesday and close at the very end of the day the following Tuesday.
+Unless otherwise noted, each week’s Forum will open on Wednesday at noon and close at the very end of the day the following Tuesday.
 Plan to post early in each Forum so that you and others in your group can develop a rich discussion online.
 You’ll all learn more this way!

 You read documents every week in preparation for the discussion group, so be aware of what you need to do to prepare, when you’re expected to comment, and plan your time accordingly.
 Also plan to read all the previous posts for the week’s Forum before you post anything new.
 When we grade your work, we’ll expect that you’ve done this.
 The strongest posts will show evidence that you’ve read the previous discussion for the week.